-The categories of GHG emissions provided by the Standard are:
+The categories of GHG emissions provided by the protocol GHG are:

-- Direct GHG emissions: GHG emissions from sources within the organizational boundaries; - Energy indirect GHG emissions: GHG emissions from the generation of imported electricity, heat and steam; - Other indirect GHG emissions: GHG emissions from the products and services used by the organization, such as emissions from raw materials used, workers' mobility, etc.
+- Scope 1→ Direct GHG emissions: GHG emissions from sources within the organizational boundaries; - Scope 2→ Energy indirect GHG emissions: GHG emissions from the generation of imported electricity, heat and steam; - Scope 3→ Other indirect GHG emissions: GHG emissions from the products and services used by the organization, such as emissions from raw materials used, workers' mobility, etc.

-The emissions considered in the present study are: Direct Emissions and Energy Indirect Emissions as defined in the following diagram.
+The emissions considered in the present study are: Direct Emissions and Energy Indirect Emissions as defined in the following diagram (Scope 1 emissions and Scope 2 emissions).

-Other indirect emissions are excluded from this study.
+Other indirect emissions are excluded from this study (Scope 3 emissions).